Hard Money Lenders in Michigan: Quick Financing Options

 What is a hard money lender?

 A hard money lender is a private individual or company that provides short-term, asset-based loans secured by real estate.
 Unlike traditional lenders who emphasize the borrower’s credit score and financial history, hard money lenders in Michigan focus on the property’s value.
-Their clients often include house flippers and those purchasing rental properties who require quick access to funds and flexible terms.
+They often provide financing for house flippers and rental property buyers who require quick access to funds and flexible terms.

-Hard money lenders use the after-repair value (ARV) — the estimated value of a property after all renovations are completed — to determine loan amounts.
-Typically, they lend a percentage of the ARV to mitigate risk and maximize investment potential.
+To determine loan amounts, hard money lenders use the after-repair value (ARV), or the estimated value of a property after all renovations are completed.
+They lend a percentage of the ARV to manage risk and maximize investment potential.

-Hard money loans come with higher interest rates, usually ranging from 8% to 15%, and have shorter repayment periods, typically 6 to 24 months.
+Hard money loans come with higher interest rates, usually ranging from 8% to 15%, and have shorter repayment periods, typically six to 24 months.
 Additional costs include origination fees, closing costs, and points.
-Non-payment of a hard money loan can result in the lender exercising their right to seize the collateral property according to the loan agreement.
+If you fail to repay the hard money loan, the lender will exercise their right to seize the collateral property according to the loan agreement.

 How does a hard money loan work?